 How do I disclose a disability and/or long-term condition?

-International students can access the Disability Service as any enrolled student however, cannot apply for Disabled Students’ Allowance, as this is only open for UK home students.
+International students can access the Wellbeing and Disability Service as any enrolled student however, cannot apply for Disabled Students’ Allowance, as this is only open for UK home students.

-If you have a disability and/or long-term condition, we encourage you to contact the Disability Service so we can explain what support is available.
+If you have a disability and/or long-term condition, we encourage you to contact the Wellbeing and Disability Service so we can explain what support is available.

 Personal care is support that you need to complete day-to-day activities and tasks as a result of your disability.
 Day-to-day activities may include: